 Protecting Our Mental and Emotional Health

-There’s been a renewed focus on mental and emotional health in recent years — but it rightfully became a primary focus for many of us in 2020.
-Being in the house during quarantine, especially for those who live alone, has been tough — and that’s not to mention the other stressors that many of us have experienced, from losing loved ones to worrying about joblessness.
+There’s been a renewed focus on mental and emotional health in recent years — but it rightfully became a primary focus for many of us in 2021.
+Navigating ever-shifting safety guidelines in order to keep our community members safe, especially for those who live alone, has been tough — and that’s not to mention the other stressors that many of us have experienced, from losing loved ones to worrying about joblessness.
 The pandemic has caused its own different type of stress, and dealing with that anxiety will become an even more important focus as the health crisis endures.

-While a traditional way of getting help — visiting a therapist’s office — wasn’t so accessible, we’re continuing to find other ways to cope with mental health challenges.
+While a traditional way of getting help — visiting a therapist’s office — continued to be a challenge throughout most of the year, we’re finding other ways to cope with mental health challenges.
 Apps like Calm and Headspace exist to help us learn stress-reduction techniques like mindfulness, breathing exercises and meditation routines that promote improved emotional intelligence.
 Other apps and sites like BetterHelp have given us online connections to skilled therapists and counselors so we can talk through our issues and get real solutions to start feeling better.
-These resources will remain important throughout 2021 and well into the future.

 Micro-Tracking Our Fitness Levels